terabyte/sebot/api.md

 ### getQuestion

-Get a question and the existing responsed for it given it's ID.
+Get a question and it's associated responses.

 Input: